pritamghanghas/Semester-Project/README.md

 This repository contains everything you need to simulate the airship Skye in [Gazebo](http://gazebosim.org/) and interact with it by using the Robotic Operating System [ROS](http://www.ros.org/).
 The recommended OS is Ubuntu 14.04.

 ## ROS Installation
-These steps are taken from the main instllation page of ROS.
+These steps are taken from the main installation page of ROS.
 Configure your Ubuntu repositories to allow "restricted," "universe," and "multiverse."
 You can [follow the Ubuntu guide](https://help.ubuntu.com/community/Repositories/Ubuntu) for instructions on doing this.
 Setup your computer to accept software from packages.ros.org.
 ROS Indigo ONLY supports Saucy (13.10) and Trusty (14.04) for debian packages.
 ```bash